quixote/CoconutKit/README.markdown

 #### Adding binaries using CocoaPods

 Since CoconutKit 1.1.4, the easiest and recommended way to add CoconutKit to a project is using [CocoaPods](https://github.com/CocoaPods/CocoaPods).
-The CoconutKit specification file should be available from the official CocoaPods [specification repository](https://github.com/CocoaPods/Specs).
-If this is the case, simply edit your project `Podfile` file to add an entry for CoconutKit:
+The CoconutKit specification file is available from the official CocoaPods [specification repository](https://github.com/CocoaPods/Specs).
+Simply edit your project `Podfile` file to add an entry for CoconutKit:

     platform :ios
     dependency 'CoconutKit', '~> <version>'

-If the specification file is not available from the official CocoaPods specification repository, use the specification file available in the `Tools/CocoaPods` directory.
-Either add it to your `~/.cocoapods` local specification repository (creating the dedicated folder structure), or edit your project `Podfile` to tell CocoaPods to use the file directly:

-    platform :ios
-    dependency 'CoconutKit', :podspec => '/absolute/path/to/CoconutKit/Tools/CocoaPods/CoconutKit.podspec'

-The specification file has successfully been tested with the latest stable CocoaPods release (0.5.1).
+The specification file has successfully been tested with the latest stable CocoaPods release (0.6).

 #### Adding binaries manually